ppy/osu-wiki/wiki/Help_Center/en.md

 Unfortunately, we do not keep track of all maps a user has downloaded, so it is impossible to get a list of them.
 The closest you could be to it would be using the aforementioned filter to recover at least the maps you've played before.

-### I do not receive any emails from osu!/I've forgotten my email address!
+### I didn't receive any emails from osu!/I forgot my email address!

 **There might be an issue with your account's current email address.**